 6. Appraiser - ESFJ (The Provider) - The perfect one you try to hate but cannot.
 If we all work together and follow the plan, we can make it happen. - What I can do for you?We are always careful to emphasise to the cohort that this measures behaviour.
-It does not measure a person's values, aptitude, honesty, intelligence, personality nor whether they have any mental health issues or have been brainwashed.
-Conducted and Composed by Elizabeth Hunter™ - Last Update 13 March, 2019
+It can be useful in assessing stress, correct imposition (communication), energy and preferences.
+It does not measure a person's values, aptitude, honesty, intelligence, sexuality, gender preference, personality (nice or not) nor whether they have any mental health issues, are addicted, consider themselves discriminated against or have been brainwashed.
+Conducted and composed by Elizabeth Hunter™ - Last Update May 28, 2020

 Statistics and Overview

 Approx. Population US: - 12.0% - 2/16 - M:7.0% - F:17.0%.

 Other Profiles: MYERS BRIGGS (MBTI) - ESFJ - The Provider.
 Extrovert, Sensing, Feeling, Judging.
 KIERSEY - Guardian - Provider. iPERSONIC - Social Realist.
 Other - Supporter, Cavalier.

 Career: Health care, physician, nurse, therapist, education, social service, religion, retail owner, receptionist, real estate agent or sales representative.

 Key hate: Abandonment; Those who micromanage them.

 Key propensity: To appear worried about social standing.

 Missing in their lives: Transcendence - exceeding usual limits.